caius/caiustheory.com/content/post/2023-12-24-upgraded-dekoni-earpads-for-sony-wh-1000xm3-eadphones.md

 [xm3]:https://www.sony.co.uk/electronics/headband-headphones/wh-1000xm3

-Looking around for upgraded earpads for them I kept finding Dekoni Suede earpads being suggested as a good upgrade.
-Purchased them from [Electromod][] in the UK

 The original earpads had a shiny synthetic surface, after some research I happened across Dekoni's Synthetic Suede Earpads as a suggested upgrade for the XM3's.
 Discovered [Electromod][] are a UK business that imports them for sale here, and [ordered them][product].
 Arrived promptly, and an unrelated issue around payment was easily resolved by customer services.
 Would buy from them without any worries.

 [Electromod]: https://www.electromod.co.uk/